patrickProgg/patrick/README.md

 💻 Experienced in both **frontend and backend development**
 ⚙️ Passionate about building **clean interfaces** and **efficient backend logic**
 🚀 Always exploring new tools to improve workflow and development quality
-🌏 Based in the **Philippines 🇵🇭**, collaborating with global and remote teams
+🌏 Based in the **Philippines 🇵🇭** with 1 year and half experience in programming
 ☕ Fun fact: I code better with coffee and calm music — my productivity combo!

 ---